Nuggets beat Blazers 147-140 in 2OT, Lillard scores 55

 Monte Morris, who scored 28 points off the bench, hit a pair of free throws with 8.8 seconds to seal it, and Shaq Harrison added two free throws with 3.8 seconds remaining.

+Lillard broke his own franchise scoring record, a 50-point outburst against Oklahoma City on April 23, 2019.

-Lillard’s 3-pointer with three seconds left in regulation tied it at 121, capping a 22-point comeback.
+Lillard’s 3-pointer with three seconds left in regulation tied it at 121.
 His 3 with 6.4 seconds left in the first overtime tied it at 135 and that capped Portland’s comeback from a quick nine-point deficit in the extra period after Denver hit a trio of 3s.

-”We won and lost that game so many times before ultimately winning it,” Nuggets coach Michael Malone said. ”… We never got down.
-Every time they threw a haymaker and got us down on the canvas, we got up and were able to pull it out in the end.”

-Porter, who finished with 26 points, said it wasn’t hard to keep composed when Lillard kept hitting daggers to extend the game.
+The Nuggets made three quick 3-pointers in the first overtime, two by Morris and another by Austin Rivers, to surge ahead 132-123.
+Portland missed its first five long balls in the extra period before Lillard sank three in the final minute to force a second overtime.

 ORDER ON THE COURT